-Return on equity is the profit generated on shareholders’ equity, which measures how efficiently an organisation provides returns from a shareholder perspective.
+Return on equity is the profit generated on shareholders’ equity, which measures how efficiently an organization provides returns from a shareholder perspective.
 ROE is calculated by dividing net income by shareholders’ equity.

-Risk appetite is the level and type of risk that an organisation is willing to accept in order to achieve its financial objectives.
+Risk appetite is the level and type of risk that an organization is willing to accept in order to achieve its financial objectives.

 Risk formula measures the probability of an event and its consequences by multiplying its asset value by threat rating and vulnerability rating.
 For example, if a scenario has a 10% chance of occurring and would cost the company $100,000, the risk for that event would be 10% x $100,000 = $10,000.

-Risk management is the practice of identifying, evaluating, quantifying and managing an organisation’s risks.
+Risk management is the practice of identifying, evaluating, quantifying, and managing an organization’s risks.
 Risk management acknowledges that risk can never be fully eliminated.
-Instead, it must be managed so that an organisation minimises any unnecessary risks and only incurs risk as part of a sound decision-making methodology.
+Instead, it must be managed so that an organization minimizes any unnecessary risks and only incurs risk as part of a sound decision-making methodology.